• Home

 Pnina Lahav, Ron Harris, Alexandre Kedar, and Assaf Likhovski

-• The Invention of Party Politics: Federalism, Popular Sovereignty, and Constitutional Development in Jacksonian Illinois by Gerald Leonard
+• The Invention of Party Politics: Federalism, Popular Sovereignty, and Constitutional Development in Jacksonian Illinois by Gerald F. Leonard

 The Invention of Party Politics: Federalism, Popular Sovereignty, and Constitutional Development in Jacksonian Illinois